-You can add interactive site features and dynamically generated content using widgets in Muse.
+You can add interactive site features and dynamically generated content using widgets in Adobe Muse.
 Widgets are preconstructed configurable objects that offer common web functionalities such as menus, forms, slideshows, and so on.
 Adobe Muse provides a range of widgets that make complex web design simple.

-Widgets within Muse can be style per the design of your site, allowing you to blend them perfectly with the rest of your web pages.
+Widgets within Adobe Muse can be style per the design of your site, allowing you to blend them perfectly with the rest of your web pages.
 The Widgets Library contains all of the prebuilt site features (Widgets) that you can drag onto pages, configure to control their behavior, and style to modify their appearance.

 Adobe Muse provides the following kinds of widgets: